Entity Framework Classic Bulk SaveChanges

 This feature is provided by the library EF Extensions (Included with EF Classic).
-EF Extensions it's used by over 2000 customers all over the world and support all Entity Framework version (EF4, EF5, EF6, EF Core, EF Classic).
+EF Extensions is used by over 2000 customers all over the world and supports all Entity Framework versions (EF4, EF5, EF6, EF Core, EF Classic).

 context.Customers.AddRange(listToAdd); // add context.Customers.RemoveRange(listToRemove); // remove listToModify.ForEach(x => x.DateModified = DateTime.Now); // modify // Easy to use context.BulkSaveChanges(); // Easy to customize context.BulkSaveChanges(bulk => bulk.BatchSize = 100);

 |Operations||1,000 Entities||2,000 Entities||5,000 Entities|